Dividends can be withdrawn by the owners of limited companies (shareholders) and can be a tax efficient source of income.

 This does not account for additional income, so if you have any please discuss with your accountant and they will advise.

-For the tax year ended 5th April 2020, changes have yet to be announced.
-Any updates will be announced in the Autumn Statement 2018, expected in late November 2018.
+or the tax year ended 5th April 2021, and changes will be announced in the Autumn budget (late November 2019, early December 2019).

 Care is needed when taking dividends